 Technical Exams - Geoscience

-If you have not had an academic review and been assigned exams, then you should not be submitting an application to write technical exams.
+If you have not had an academic review and have not been assigned exams, you should not be submitting an application to write technical exams.

 Exam Schedule and Fees

 The technical exams for geoscience are offered through the Association of Professional Engineers and Geoscientists of Alberta (APEGA) and some are offered through Professional Engineers of Ontario (PEO).
 The exams are offered twice a year in May and December.

 The exam application will be posted on this webpage once it is available.
 For a list of exams offered by APEGA click here APEGA exams.
 For a list of exams offered by PEO click here PEO exams.